dotlang/language/README.md

 **Notes**

 1. There is a special usage for casting operator, when you cast a namespace (`::` or namespace alias) to a struct.
-This will map bindings with similar names to fields inside the struct.
+This will map bindings with similar name and type to fields inside the struct.
+So for example if the struct has `age:int` and the namespace contains a binding the the same name and type, the result of cast will have `age` assigned to `age` from within the namespace.
 1. Example 1 defines a general struct which contains a function pointer field.
 2. Example 2 defines a function to sort any given array of any type.
 But to do the sort, it needs a function to compare data of that type.
 So it defines an input of type `Comparer[T]` to include a function to do the comparison.
 3. Example 3 shows how to call `sort` function defined in example 2.
 You simply cast current namespace to `Comparer` to create appropriate struct of appropriate function pointers by the compiler.
 So `f.compare` field will contain a function pointer to a function with the same name and signature defined in the current namespace.